 The lack of long term research has led the British Medical Association to call for a ban in public places, due to concerns that widespread use of e-cigarettes will normalise the consumption of nicotine, undoing all the work which has been done to make smoking socially unacceptable.

 And yet, the benefits of the device cannot and should not be ignored.
-I have seen life-long smokers use licensed e-cigarettes, through the in-pharmacy stop smoking service, to successfully quit their 40-a-day habit.
-Having worked with hundreds of patients over the years, seeing such life changing success it’s hard to underestimate the potential that this innovative smoking cessation tool could have on the health of the nation.
+I have seen lifelong smokers use licensed e-cigarettes, through the in-pharmacy stop smoking service, to successfully quit their 40-a-day habit.
+Having worked with hundreds of patients over the years, and seeing such life-changing success it’s hard to underestimate the potential that this innovative smoking cessation tool could have on the health of the nation.

-It feels like we’re waking a tightrope, on the one hand we have this technology which, when used as an aid to stop smoking has the potential to eradicate smoking and smoking related disease and on the other hand we have young, non smokers taking up vaping and becoming addicted to the nicotine content while putting their health at risk from the added ingredients, the full health implications of which are still unclear.
+It feels like we’re walking a tightrope, on the one hand, we have this technology which, when used as an aid to stop smoking has the potential to eradicate smoking and smoking-related disease and on the other hand we have young, non-smokers taking up vaping and becoming addicted to the nicotine content while putting their health at risk from the added ingredients, the full health implications of which are still unclear.

 What we do know is that, according to research, teens who vape are four times more likely to take up tobacco within a year – evidence that the device is fuelling the very habit that it was invented to stop.
 I would argue that, had e-cigarettes been confined to the clinical setting of a pharmacy, rather than being sold, sweet like in newsagents or given the ‘Amsterdam Cool’ of a vaping cafe, their allure may not have been quite so strong.

 On this No Smoking Day (March 8th), we are reminded of the importance of larger and more comprehensive studies, from which we can draw definitive conclusions about the long-term safety of e-cigarettes.